Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power

+A further note can be made regarding the $p_m$--$p_e$ relation order of the two devices.
+With the SG active power through-put process, \eqref{eq: SG rocof} is substituted within the derivative of \eqref{eq:SG power} to produce:

+which exhibits that $p_{m,G}$ has a second order relation to $p_{e,G}$, contrasting with the first order dynamics relating $p_{m,I}$ and $p_{e,I}$ of the GFM.

-A common practice in the mathematical formulation and analysis of power systems is the utility of singular perturbation theory, wherein dynamical equations are reduced to algebraic expressions because the associated dynamics are too fast to be of interest \cite{chow_singular_1990}.
-Within the context of power system dynamics analysis, this is most transparent in the algebraic treatment of the transmission system.
-Here, we apply this tool to the frequency dynamic analysis of the GFM and SG.
-Note that both \eqref{eq:GFM power} and \eqref{eq:SG power} are first order differential equations, with time constants $\tau_{I}$ and $\tau_{G}$.
+Now, the singular perturbation theory mathematical technique \cite{chow_singular_1990}, which separates varying timescale dynamical systems, is applied to the active power--frequency dynamics analysis of the GFM and SG to discern the respective relationships between $p_{m}$ and $\omega$.
+Note that both \eqref{eq:GFM power} and \eqref{eq:SG power}, the power conversion dynamical equations for the GFM and SG, respectively, are first order differential equations, with time constants $\tau_{I}$ and $\tau_{G}$, respectively.
 There is, in general, an order of magnitude of separation between these values; i.e. $\tau_{I} << \tau_{G}$.
-Therefore, where the time scale of interest is the settling of frequency dynamics associated with the SG, using the foundations of singular perturbation analysis, $\dot{p}_{m,I}$ can be assumed $0$; thus, according to \eqref{eq:GFM power}, $p_{m,I} \approx p_{e,I}$.
+Therefore, where the time scale of interest is the settling of frequency dynamics associated with the SG, using the foundations of singular perturbation analysis, the follow relation can be established $\dot{p}_{m,I} \approx 0$; thus, according to \eqref{eq:GFM power}, $p_{m,I} \approx p_{e,I}$.

 Due to the relatively slower response of the SG governor, immediately following a disturbance the difference between $p_{m,G,o}$ and $p_{m,G}$ is negligible; i.e., $p_{m,G,o} \approx p_{m,G}$.
-Applying these approximations, the frequency dynamics relevant before substantial SG governor action of the GFM (\eqref{eq: GFM freq} and \eqref{eq: GFM rocof}) and SG (\eqref{eq: SG freq} and \eqref{eq: SG rocof}) can be reformulated.
+Applying these approximations, the frequency dynamics relevant before substantial SG governor action of the GFM \eqref{eq: GFM freq} and SG (\eqref{eq: SG freq} and \eqref{eq: SG rocof}) can be reformulated.
 The approximated GFM frequency dynamics are given in \eqref{eq: GFM freq reduced}: